 Angel investing - Business Tricks - Creative problem Solving - Food - Leadership - Timeless

 Being an entrepreneur is a lumpy business at best.
 And while I’ve written extensively about the mortality rate (95%), I’ve never written about how hard it is along the way for those 5% destined for greatness.
 It ain’t easy, and it ain’t easy on everyone.
 This is a basket of Ramen Noodles and Peanut Butter, presented on my Birthday by a very appropriate, thoughtful entrepreneur I backed; Xin Chung.
 Xin certainly has the moral authority to present the gift: he was liberated from Saigon as a child, spent time in an internment camp, and grew up in Valdez Alaska before settling into SoCal and pursuing his dreams as an entrepreneur.
 He is now Founder and CEO of TrustCloud which has emerged from a “walk in the wilderness” with 10k passionate users and a growing […]

 26TH November 2012

-culture - Food - Geopolitical - Race to the Bottom - Timeless - Uncategorized
+Culture - Food - Geopolitical - Timeless - Uncategorized

 Adieu, Twinkies.
 Au Revior HoHo.
 Can America consume less and enjoy more?